 - Weight training to build lean muscle tissue.

-No amount of cardio will build the kind of lean muscle mass that is needed for a healthy body composition.
+No amount of cardio will build the kind of lean muscle mass that is needed for healthy body composition.
 It is essential to add in regular resistance and strength training.
-You don’t need to spend 1 – 2 hours in the gym or get ripped to achieve an ideal fat % and optimal lean muscle, but you cannot do it without it.
+You don’t need to spend 1 – 2 hours in the gym or get ripped to achieve an ideal fat percentage and optimal lean muscle, but you cannot do it without it.

 If this was helpful, share it with others.
 Sharing is caring.